-(Matthew 7:28) When Jesus had finished these words, the crowds were amazed at His teaching;
+(Matthew 7:28) When Jesus had finished saying these things, the crowds were amazed at his teaching,

 Jesus' words in the Sermon on the Mount included the Beatitudes, with promises for peacemakers, the meek, and others.
 His words also applied the Ten Commandments to peoples' attitudes, behaviors, thoughts, and the state of their heart, not just to their outward actions.
 Jesus taught people how to pray to their Father in heaven.
 He made it clear that His teachings were greater than those of Moses.
 The crowds were amazed at the truths He taught and the way He taught them.